Seawyn/Dotfiles/README.md

 ## Files

-i3 folder: Contains the config file that specifies looks, shortcuts and behaviour
+i3 folder: Contains the config file that specifies looks, shortcuts and behaviour <br />
 Xresources: Modifies the URxvt terminal

 ## Software Used